*This article was updated on 13 April 2022.

 TIP: For newly-launched properties, many developers are offering rebates between 2%-5% while some only require you to pay the initial 1-2% booking fee (to register genuine interest), which then goes towards paying for the downpayment.

-You can also consider financing your home via your EPF monies.
+Aside from that, you can also consider financing your home with your EPF..

-Many homebuyers do not anticipate the additional fees involved in home purchasing.
-These include legal fees, stamp duties, Sales & Purchase Agreement (SPA) fees and valuation fees.
-Some developers will absorb the legal and SPA fees but buyers will have to settle the rest themselves.
+Many homebuyers do not anticipate the additional fees involved when buying a house in Malaysia aside from the 10% downpayment.
+The rule of thumb is to set aside another 10% of the property purchase price to pay for the lawyer fees, stamp duties, Sales & Purchase Agreement (SPA) fees and valuation fees.
+If you are purchasing a property from a new development, some developers will absorb the legal and SPA fees, and MOT fees as well, but buyers will have to pay the rest themselves.

-Upon paying a booking fee or your earnest deposit, you will start sourcing for a home loan.
-There are many banks out there offering different home loan products including term and flexi loans.
+Upon paying a booking fee or your earnest deposit, you will need to start sourcing for a good home loan.
+There are many banks out there offering different home loan products including term and semi-flexi loans.

-One of the most important aspects of a home loan is its interest rate – this could either be fixed or floating.
+One of the most important aspects of home loans is the interest rate – this could either be fixed or floating.
 The former means that the interest rate is fixed throughout your loan term whereas the latter will have an interest rate that is pegged to Bank Negara Malaysia’s Base Lending Rate (BLR), hence the value will fluctuate according to the BLR’s movement.
-Even though the rate might be higher, a fixed rate loan is more suitable for the risk-averse as it guarantees certainty.
+Even though the rate might be higher, a fixed-rate loan is more suitable for the risk-averse as it guarantees certainty.

 Calculate your Debt Service Ratio